-The data from each source (ASHOP, port sampling/BDS, Triennial survey, and NWFSC survey) are shown in Figure 35 with fitted von Bertalanffy lines.
+The data from each source (ASHOP, port sampling/BDS, Triennial survey, and NWFSC survey) are shown in Figure 36 with fitted von Bertalanffy lines.
 All of these sources are quite similar, especially observations from ASHOP and the NWFSC survey.

-The standard deviation (SD) and coefficient of variation (CV) of length-at-age are shown in Figure 36.
+The standard deviation (SD) and coefficient of variation (CV) of length-at-age are shown in Figure 37.
 Modelling the CV as a function of predicted length-at-age appears to be somewhat linear from a value just over 0.1 at small lengths and slightly less than 0.045 at larger lengths.
+However, variance in length-at-age was estimated separately in stock-synthesis.